KenzieAcademy/klack/README.md

 # klack
 A basic messaging service written with NodeJS+Express, with a web client using the Fetch API.

-## Step one
-Clone it to your machine.

 ## Step two
-Install the dependencies (Express) by running:

-    npm install

-## Step three
 Find your IP address on the local network.
 On OS X, you may be able to do this by running:

     ifconfig | grep inet